Rajpratik71/linux-manPages/grub-fstest.md

        -V, --version
               print program version

        Mandatory or optional arguments to long options are also mandatory or optional for any corresponding short options.

 SEE ALSO
        grub-probe(8)

-       The full documentation for grub-fstest is maintained as a Texinfo man‐ ual.
+       The full documentation for grub-fstest is maintained as a Texinfo manual.
 If the info and grub-fstest programs are properly installed at your site, the command

               info grub-fstest

        should give you access to the complete manual.

-grub-fstest (GRUB) 2.02-2ubuntu8February 2019                  GRUB-FSTEST(1)
+grub-fstest (GRUB) 2.02-2ubuntu8.12                                                          February 2019                                                                              GRUB-FSTEST(1)